Heartbyte

 Do they talk about outcomes or deliverables?

-A vendor sells you features — modules, screens, integrations.
-A partner sells you outcomes — "finance close time reduced from 5 days to 1," "stock accuracy above 98%," "customer support tickets down 40%."
+A vendor sells you features: modules, screens, integrations.
+A partner sells you results like "finance close time down from 5 days to 1," "stock accuracy above 98%," or "support tickets down 40%."
 One is selling scope.
 The other is selling the result you actually want.

 5